QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-limited-references.md

 =======

 This proposal introduces a new notation, `limited`, allowing it to be associated with a variable or as a parameter mode.
+This introduces a so called limited reference.
 The notation designates values that should be moved rather than copied.
 It draws inspiration from the C++ rvalue reference and incorporates some safety aspects from Rust's borrow checker.

-The proposal also delves into the natural extensions of limited types brought forth by limited objects and parameters.

 Motivation
 ==========